observability-stack/observability-stack.io/docs/getting-started/glossary.md

 sidebar_position: 1
 title: Glossary
 ---

-Let's dive into the key items that will be introduced in the Observability Stack in 20 minutes.
+In 20 minutes, we'll explore the the key features that will be introduced in the Observability Stack.

 ## Pillars of Observability (Stack)